-- Awarding contracts and purchase orders in accordance with Federal Acquisition Regulations and Treasury Acquisition Regulations - Contract administration
+- Awarding contracts and purchase orders in accordance with Federal Acquisition Regulations, Treasury Acquisition Regulations, Customer Agencies Regulations when applicable - Contract administration

 Requests for procurement actions are initiated by customers through requisitions.
 The requisitions contain a performance work statement or requirements document, estimated dollar amount for the goods or service, validation that funds are available and approval from an authorized official.
 Requisitions may be sent electronically through PRISM or manually.